-Forecast operational information provided in the templates and forecast financing and tax performance are based on our internal plans; using assumptions consistent with the RIGs.
+Forecast operational information provided in the templates and forecast financing and tax performance are based on our internal plans excluding the impacts of COVID-19; using assumptions consistent with the RIGs.

 The information submitted in the RFPR has been subject to a high level of internal reviews including data accuracy and completeness checks as well as independent reviews wherever the table is deemed to be a high risk table.